anhnguyendepocen/functional-programming-in-R/02_pure_functional_programming.md

 }
 ```

-The base cases deal with an empty tree -- an empty tree doesn't contain the node we are looking for, so we trivially return `NA`.
+The base cases deal with an empty tree---an empty tree doesn't contain the node we are looking for, so we trivially return `NA`.
 If the tree isn't empty, we either have found the node we are looking for, in which case we can return the result.
 If not, we call recursively on the left tree.
 We return the result if we found the node we were looking for.
 Otherwise, we return the result of a recursive call on the right tree (whether we found it or not, if the node wasn't in the tree at all the final result will be `NA`).

 The functions we have written so far do not combine the results of the sub-problems we solve recursively.
 The functions are all search functions, and the result they return is either directly found or the result one of the recursive functions return.
 It is not always that simple, and often you need to do something with the result from the recursive call(s) to solve the larger problem.

 A simple example is computing the factorial.
-The factorial of a number $n$, $n!$ is equal to $n\\times (n-1)!$ with a basis case $1!=1$.
+The factorial of a number $n$, $n!$, is equal to $n\\times (n-1)!$ with a basis case $1!=1$.
 It is very simple to write a recursive function to return the factorial, but we cannot just return the result of a recursive call.
 We need to multiply the result we get from the recursive call with $n$.

 ```{r}
 factorial <- function(n) {